Cominuscule tableau combinatorics: Introduction

 These tableaux have diagrams similar to those for Young tableaux; we now explain this.
 The {\bf cominuscule flag varieties} $G/P$ are classified into five infinite families and two exceptional cases.
-For the classical Lie types, we have: $(A_{n-1}):$ the {\bf Grassmannian} $Gr(k,{\mathbb C}^{n})$, $(B_n):$ the {\bf odd quadric} ${\mathbb Q}^{2n-1}$, $(C_n):$ the {\bf Lagrangian Grassmannian} $LG(n,2n)$, $(D_n):$ the {\bf even dimension quadric} ${\mathbb Q}^{2n-2}$ and the {\bf orthogonal Grassmannian} $OG(n+1,2n+2)$.
-The corresponding posets $\Lambda_{G/P}$ are the $k\times (n-k)$ rectangle, the $1\times (2n-1)$ rectangle, the height $n$ staircase, and a shape with $2n-2$ boxes.
+For the classical Lie types, we have: \begin{itemize} \item[$A_{n-1}$:] the {\bf Grassmannian} $Gr(k,{\mathbb C}^{n})$, \item[$B_n$:] the {\bf odd dimension quadric} ${\mathbb Q}^{2n-1}$, \item[$C_n$:] the {\bf Lagrangian Grassmannian} $LG(n,2n)$, \item[$D_n$:] the {\bf even dimension quadric} ${\mathbb Q}^{2n-2}$ and\\ the {\bf orthogonal Grassmannian} $OG(n+1,2n+2)$. \end{itemize} The corresponding posets $\Lambda_{G/P}$ are the $k\times (n-k)$ rectangle, the $1\times (2n-1)$ rectangle, the height $n$ staircase, and a shape with $2n-2$ boxes, in which all the ranks except the middle one consist of only a single box.
 We draw these with the minimal element in the lower left corner; boxes increase in $\prec$ as we move right or up:

 We have also inserted standard tableau of shapes $(3,3,1)/(2,1)$, $(1,1,1)$, $(1,2,2)/(1)$ and $(1,1,2,1)$ respectively; we describe a shape as a sequence of column lengths.